 - 1 1/2 cups part-skim mozzarella cheese

-- 1 cup freshly grated Parmesan cheese
+- 1 cup freshly grated Parmesan cheese divided

-- 3 large Phil’s Fresh Eggs
+- 3 large eggs

 - Freshly ground black pepper

-- Freshly chopped parsley, for serving
+- Freshly chopped parsley for serving

 - Place a rack in the top-most position of your oven and preheat the oven to 500 degrees F (if using a pizza stone, preheat the stone also).
 If your oven does not heat this high, preheat to the highest possible setting.

-- Heat a medium skillet over medium low.
-Once the skillet is hot, add the diced bacon and cook until crisp-tender and the fat has rendered, about 8 minutes.
+- Heat a medium skillet over medium-low.
+Once the skillet is hot, add the diced bacon and cook until crisp-tender and the fat has rendered; about 8 minutes.
 With a slotted spoon, remove the bacon to a paper towel-lined plate and lightly pat dry.

 - On a lightly floured work surface, roll and stretch the dough into a 13-inch circle (if using a pizza stone or round pizza pan) or an 11×14-inch rectangle (if using a baking sheet).
 If using a pizza stone, for easy transfer, lift the dough onto a sheet of parchment paper set on the back of a baking sheet.
 (If using a baking sheet, line your pan with parchment paper and place the dough on that).